-A. Member Participation
+A. Member Withdrawal

 Any member may withdraw from the negotiations at any time, by notifying the facilitator and DFO in writing.
-All members and the organizations they represent shall act in good faith1 in all aspects of these negotiations.

 B. Media Contact

 In the interest of promoting free and open conversation as well as collegial decision-making, contact with the media and other organizations outside the community of interest represented by the member will generally be limited to discussion of the overall objectives and progress of the negotiations.
 Members should refrain from characterizing the views, motives, and interests of other members during contact with the media, other organizations outside the community of interest represented by the member, and to the general public through social media.